rehierl/abstract-properties/08-0-total-orders/3-1-path-to-scopes.md

 * `(a < b) <=> (a super-ordinate-to b)`

-Consequently, the underlying order relation has one and only one edge for each pair of distinct scopes.
+Consequently, the underlying order relation of `P` has one and only one edge for each pair of distinct scopes.
 The order relation is therefore **trichotomous**.

 Finally, if a set `a` has a proper subset `b` (A), and if that set has itself a proper subset `c` (B), then set `c` is also a proper subset of superset `a`